cossatot/puget_sound_paleomagnitude_manuscript/paleomag_paper.md

 that are far higher than that predicted by the empirical scaling relationships between mean offset and rupture length [*Wells and Coppersmith, 1994*].
 As earthquake magnitude is proportional to the product of displacement and length [**REF**], predictions of earthquake magnitude based on either rupture length or displacement will only be accurate if the length : displacement ratio is typical for the data used to construct the scaling.
 If the ratio is atypical, the use of a single datum will bias the predicted earthquake magnitude.

 ## Statistical approach

 ### Earthquake magnitude given displacement

-We use rupture length information to aid in paleoearthquake magnitude estimation by extending the Bayesian magnitude inversion scheme developed by Biasi and Weldon (2006).
+We use rupture length information to aid in paleoearthquake magnitude estimation by extending the Bayesian magnitude inversion scheme developed by *Biasi and Weldon* [*2006*].
 Their method is centered around Bayes' Theorem cast appropriately for this problem:
 $$ p(M|D) = p(M) \,\frac{ p(D|M)}{p(D)}$$ {#eq:bw06}
 where $p(M)$ is the prior probability of the earthquake magnitude $M$, $p(D|M)$ is the likelihood function, which states the likelihood of observing a displacement of size $D$ given an earthquake of magnitude $M$, and $p(D)$ is the probability of $D$, which in this case is essentially a normalization constant.
 The solution to the Bayesian inversion is $p(M|D)$, the posterior magnitude distribution given the displacement observations.

 The likelihood function $p(D|M)$ incorporates the intrinsic variability in the surface displacements at any point in an earthquake surface rupture.
-This may not be derived simply from first principles (given our current knowledge of earthquake physics); instead, *Biasi and Weldon* [*2006*] derived a probability function based on a compilation of earthquake slip data
+This may not be derived simply from first principles (given our current knowledge of earthquake physics).
+Instead, *Biasi and Weldon* [*2006*] derived a likelihood function that incorporates a statistical distribution of normalized surface displacements (which we call $p(Dn)$), and a scaling relationship between earthquake magnitude $M$ and mean surface displacement. $p(D_n)$ is simply an empirical distribution of the frequency or probability of an offset $D$ along the length of an individual rupture divided by the mean displacement for that event; it was made through compilation of 13 well-mapped ruptures.

-**Likelihood function also incorporates Wells and Coppersmith scaling**
+$D_{pred}(M)$ is the predicted mean surface displacement for a given earthquake magnitude, in this case from the empirical scaling relationship of *Wells and Coppersmith* [*1994*].
+The likelihood function $p(D|M)$ is then constructed as
+$$ p(D|M) = p(D_n) / D_{pred}(M) \; .$$ {#eq:pdm}

 We follow this approach, with a minor modification of the likelihood function:
 Biasi and Weldon used histograms of the normalized earthquake slip data to